Wagon with opening roof: Lidded wagons with level floors

 The classic lidded wagon for the transport of hygroscopic bulk goods was only procured by railway authorities in relatively small batches in comparison with other types of goods wagon.
-They were used by on standard, as well as narrow gauge, railways (e.g. the Saxon narrow gauge railways).
+They were used on standard, as well as narrow gauge, railways (e.g. the Saxon narrow gauge railways).
 Their design was based closely on that of contemporary open wagons.

 They were loaded from above and unloaded, like covered wagons, through the side doors.
 Because unloading involved a lot of manual work, alternatives were already being sought by the 1920s.
 In the 1950s the self-discharging wagon with roof (see below) completely ousted the lidded wagon from its original field of operations.
 The last large batch of lidded wagons was procured by the East German Deutsche Reichsbahn in 1958.

 Standard gauge, lidded wagons may be viewed at a number of railway museums and, on several Saxon narrow gauge railways, lidded wagons can occasionally still be seen working at special goods train events.